Ashis00700/Parallel-Encryption-and-Decryption/README.md

-# Your Parallel Encryption and Decryption
+# Parallel Encryption and Decryption

 ## Overview